agh4m/PI-signing-cli/README.md

 ## Installation

-Precompiled binaries for Windows and Linux are available in the releases tab.
+Precompiled binaries for Windows and Linux are available in the releases tab, these are outdated however and do not intereact with the server, nor do they produce a valid signature.

 ## FAQ